ssbc/jitdb/README.md

 refers to the timestamp for when a message was created, while `arrival` refers to when a message was added to the database.
-This can be important for messages from other peers that might arrive out of order compared when they were created.
+This can be important for messages from other peers that might arrive out of order compared when they were created. `groupBy` if used, must be a function that takes a buffer as input and returns an index in the buffer of the value used for grouping.
+The idea is to only get 1 result per grouped value.

 The result is an object with the fields: